The Joint

 transition countries and territories.

-The JEDH also features creditor/market- and national-based
+The JEDH also features creditor/market- and debtor/national-based

 data comparisons of countries’ external debt, and provides